njoyard/ist/README.markdown

 });
 ```

-Note that the plugin automatically adds an `.ist` extension to file names.
+Note that the plugin automatically adds a `.ist` extension to file names.

 ### Rendering